 If you aren’t quite sure if you want to try the dry or wet pail method yet, this one can accommodate both.
 That means you have the freedom to change your mind!

-- Comfortably fits 2 days worth of diapers.
+- Comfortably fits at least 2 days worth of diapers.

 - Not child safety proof.